bboc/things3-export/README.md

 You will find all your tasks in a folder called `export data`, one TaskPaper file per project, areas are grouped in subfolders.

-If you prefer one TaskPaper file per area, you can add the option `--combine`
+If you prefer one TaskPaper file per area, you can add the option `--combine`, if you prefer one file with everything, just add `--stdout` and capture in a file, e.g.

+`$ source t2tp.sh --stdout >all-my-tasks.taskpaper`